varisdavid/TDDC83-Project/Frontend/js-app/README.md

 (Some components should and could be considered more "common" and instead located under /components/common/<>.js, e.g form field, buttons etc etc.. )

-To authenticate api calls we have a fetchContext which uses the authContext (this uses localstorage and cotnrols authentication on the client side)
+To authenticate api calls we have a fetchContext which uses the authContext (this uses localstorage and controls authentication on the client side)

+Do we want client side limitations, or simply that API calls wont be successful if not logged in?

 ### Packages

-requirement material design, implemented here using @material-ui/core
+Added some example files to make the proposed file structure visible.

-Axios - for fetching context.
+- Added axios for http promises,
-Formik -
+- Formik (forms)
-Yup -
+- yup (validation)
+- Material ui (component library built on material design, and icons from material ui)
+- React-router (routing in react, do we want this or pure SPA feeling?)

+### Status

+Had some problem deciding wheter to go down the typescript track (seemed like there were no real proponents for this) so here is a Javascript boilerplate (depending on our needs the package structure might change).
+Will wait on further instructions from the analyst team to see if this is a deemeed a priority or not.

+Basic first commit, will go over a couple of wierd quirks later on.